 Sniff mode is the default connection mode.

-version: Remote nodes must be compatible with the cluster they are registered to, similar to the rules for rolling upgrades:
+- version: Remote nodes must be compatible with the cluster they are registered to.

-- role: Dedicated master nodes are never selected as gateway nodes.
+- role: By default, any non-master-eligible node can act as a gateway node.
+Dedicated master nodes are never selected as gateway nodes.

-- attributes: You can tag which nodes should be selected (see remote cluster settings), though such tagged nodes still have to satisfy the two above requirements.
+true.
+However, such nodes still have to satisfy the two above requirements.

 In proxy mode, a cluster is created using a name and a single proxy address.
 When you register a remote cluster, a configurable number of socket connections are opened to the proxy address.
 The proxy is required to route those connections to the remote cluster.
 Proxy mode does not require remote cluster nodes to have accessible publish addresses.

 The proxy mode is not the default connection mode and must be configured.
-Similar to the sniff gateway nodes, the remote connections are subject to the same version compatibility rules as rolling upgrades.
+Proxy mode has the same version compatibility requirements as sniff mode.